 Would you like to see how one of Australia’s largest conservation facilities is operated?

 Due to popular demand, Aussie Ark is opening its doors again for a short time only.
-During the NSW Spring school holidays (26 Sep – 11 Oct 2020), Aussie Ark will welcome daily visitors.
+During the NSW Summer school holidays, Aussie Ark will welcome daily visitors.

 Opening hours are 11am to 2pm daily with guided tours of the facility departing at 11.30am and 12.45pm sharp.

 NB.
 Self-guided visits are not available, so be on time so you don't miss out.

 - $35 per adult, $15 per child, $29 per concession and $90 for a family to visit Aussie Ark during the school holidays.